In the guide below, we discuss the world’s coal resources and reserves.

 The higher the consumption rate of coal, the more coal that has to be produced to meet this demand

-Demand and consumption of coal are influenced heavily at the moment by countries like China who use majority of the world’s coal
+Demand and consumption of coal might be influenced heavily at the moment by countries like China who use majority of the world’s coal

 – Production rate of coal, and the ability to scale production in the future to meet demand